Caution on Gross-Neveu criticality with a single Dirac cone: Violation of locality and its consequence of unexpected finite-temperature transition: Acknowledgements

-{ \it Acknowledgements---} We thank Chandra M. Varma and Fakher F. Assaad for valuable discussions on the dissipative quantum many-body models over the years, and thank Zheng Yan for helpful discussion.
-Y.D.L. acknowledges the support of Project funded by China Postdoctoral Science Foundation through Grants No. 2021M700857 and No. 2021TQ0076.
-X.Y.X. is sponsored by the National Key R\&D Program of China (Grant No. 2021YFA1401400), the National Natural Science Foundation of China (Grants No. 12274289), Shanghai Pujiang Program under Grant No. 21PJ1407200, Yangyang Development Fund, and startup funds from SJTU.
+We thank Chandra M. Varma and Fakher F. Assaad for valuable discussions on the dissipative quantum many-body models over the years, and thank Zheng Yan for helpful discussion.
+Y.D.L. acknowledges support from National Natural Science Foundation of China (Grant No. 12247114).
+Y.Q. acknowledges support from the National Natural Science Foundation of China (Grant Nos.
+11874115 and 12174068).
 Z.Y.M. acknowledges the support from the Research Grants Council of Hong Kong SAR of China (Grant Nos.
 17303019, 17301420, 17301721, AoE/P-701/20 and 17309822), the K. C. Wong Education Foundation (Grant No. GJTD-2020-01) and the Seed Funding “Quantum-Inspired explainable-AI” at the HKU-TCL Joint Research Centre for Artificial Intelligence.
-Y.Q. acknowledges support from the the National Natural Science Foundation of China (Grant Nos.
-11874115 and 12174068).
+X.Y.X. is sponsored by the National Key R\&D Program of China (Grant No. 2021YFA1401400), the National Natural Science Foundation of China (Grants No. 12274289), Shanghai Pujiang Program under Grant No. 21PJ1407200, Yangyang Development Fund, and startup funds from SJTU.
 The authors also acknowledge Beijng PARATERA Tech Co.,Ltd.~\cite{paratera} for providing HPC resources that have contributed to the research results reported in this paper.